-The Say My Name project explores the day-to-day experiences of staff and students in the Warwick community around names.
-We seek to explore whether a lack of familiarity with the pronunciation and spelling of the names of others creates barriers to teaching and learning and other interactions.
-We aim to capture the experiences of those encountering names with which they are unfamiliar and the experiences of bearers of names that many find unfamiliar, including those who adapt their names or adopt new names to navigate this issue.
+Led by Dr. Jane Bryan (Academic Lead, CVEP) with Puja Laporte (Programme Manager, CVEP), we explore whether a lack of familiarity with the pronunciation and spelling of the names of others creates barriers to teaching and learning, and social interactions.
+We capture the experiences of both those encountering names with which they are unfamiliar and the experiences of bearers of names that many find unfamiliar, including those who adapt their names or adopt new names to navigate this issue.

 Stay in touch